open-telemetry/opentelemetry.io/content/en/docs/collector/build-connector.md

 ### Setting up Collector Config:

-Setup the configuration you will use for the OpenTelemetry collector in the `config.yaml` file.
+Setup the configuration you will use for the OpenTelemetry Collector in the `config.yaml` file.
 This file defines how your data will be routed, processed and exported.
 The configurations defined in the file, detail how you want your data pipeline to behave.
 You can define the components and how the data moves